 The “resort” part of the name of American RV must be the best stretch of that word I’ve heard.

 RVParkReviews.com – What other campers say about American RV Resort.

 (14 mi. from Medford; about 24 miles NE of Ashland)

-I think maybe it felt too far out from where I wanted to be at the time, but I’ll check it out again when I’m back in 2017.
+I think maybe it felt too far out from where I wanted to be at the time, but I’ll check it out again whenever I am back in the area.

 RVParkReviews.com – What other campers say about Medford Oaks.

 (between Medford and Grants Pass; about 25 miles north of Ashland)

 12297 Blackwell Road — Central Point, OR — 541-855-7710